 In any case, your vet will always determine if a dog with cataracts needs the operation or not.
 Consult your vet to decide on the next step in curing your pet's condition.

-If you want to read similar articles to How to Treat Cataracts in Dogs, we recommend you visit our Pets category.
+If you'd like to read similar articles to How to Treat Cataracts in Dogs, we recommend you browse around our Pets category.